zzhang82/web422/notes/week07-draft.md

 That was a super simple treatment of "multiple components", in that it resulted in only two components (`app` and `hero-detail`).
 Obviously we will go much further and deeper this week.

-I think we must introduce and use a workflow that will help the students learn about all this, but will help them with workflow techniques for repeatable and reliable app building.
+I think we must introduce, use, and recommend / reinforce the use of a workflow that will help the students learn about all this, and will help them with workflow techniques for repeatable and reliable app building.

 There are two workflow techniques that can be introduced:
 1. Visualization (drawing, sketching)
 2. Creating a new component

-I don't think that we can talk about components, in the abstract, without making them turn the abstraction into something that they can use as a coding plan.
+I don't think that we can talk to students about components, in the abstract, without making them turn the abstraction into something that they can use as a coding plan right away.
 Therefore, I propose that we teach them how to draw - by hand - a screen design for the overall app, and specifically for a component.

 Doing this should really help the rest of the process.
+(It helped Peter as he learned this stuff.)

-To create a new component, we can hand-write all of hits parts (file > new, for .ts, .html, .css).
+To create the code for a new component, we can hand-write all of hits parts (file > new, for .ts, .html, .css).
 Or, we can use the Angular CLI.
 We will cover when and how to use each.

-As a companion, there will *always* be work done in `app.module.ts` to configure the component in the app.
+As a companion task, there will *always* be work done in `app.module.ts` to configure the component in the app.
 Whether hand-edited or auto-done (by the Angular CLI), understanding this is important.

 The topic areas to be learned include:
 * Component structure and syntax (hammer that in, so that each student can hand-write from memory a component's code)